Here are my favourite tips to save money for Christmas and new year holidays.

-Everybody have this habit of collecting stuff at home.
+Everybody has this habit of collecting stuff at home.
 Why not give an overhaul to your house by cleaning and collecting extra stuff to sell.
 Sell any extra stuff and add that money to your Christmas fund.
-We are living in Melbourne since few years only so we don’t have much stuff.
+We are living in Melbourne for a few years only so we don’t have much stuff.
 But once I sold my babies toys and earned around 250 dollars.
 And I loved that idea.

 If you have old furniture but is in good condition, sell it.